 Solo Exhibitions and Works

-2013, Shadow Of My Soon To Be Former Self - Trumans Road, London
+2013, Shadow Of My Soon To Be Former Self - London – (A project about loss of green space and bio-diversity).

-2011, Facade Concept - Medan Mara, Kuala Lumpur
+2011, Facade Concept - Medan Mara Government building, Kuala Lumpur – (Light sculpture.
+Traditional culture vs city).

-2008, Generative Outside Inside - Audio Architecture Gallery, London
+2008, Generative Outside Inside - Audio Architecture, London – (Utilising weather to compose music).

 Group Exhibitions and Works